adelbertc/sabre/README.md

 useful.

-Make sure when you run both the master and workers that the current working directory has the `sabre.cfg` file and a subdirectory `edgelists/` containing the graph edgelists.
+Make sure when you run both the master and workers that the current working directory has the `sabre.conf` file.

 ### Fault Tolerance
 Each individual `Worker` is watched by the `Master` - on worker failure